-- a) Assimilate the mathematical chapters of our primary text ("Gravitation" by MTW, see references above), thus to develop an appreciation and the modern machinery for the mathematical framework of the laws of physics from the spacetime perspective.
-The development will focus on - (1) the underlying differential geometric framework of spacetime, and - (2) the formulation (arising from classical mechanics, fluid dynamics, and wave mechanics) of its properties. - b) Show why and how mathematics is the language of physical science, in particular of those aspects of physics dealing with processes of extreme violence (relativistic hydrodynamics, relativistic laser-matter interaction, high energy density physics, gravitational collapse in flat or curved spacetimes).
+a) Assimilate the mathematical chapters of our primary text ("Gravitation" by MTW, see references above), thus to develop an appreciation and the modern machinery for the mathematical framework of the laws of physics from the spacetime perspective.
+The development will focus on b) Show why and how mathematics is the language of physical science, in particular of those aspects of physics dealing with processes of extreme violence (relativistic hydrodynamics, relativistic laser-matter interaction, high energy density physics, gravitational collapse in flat or curved spacetimes).